 Race affects each one of the seven characteristics of the Charter.
 Racism in particular is organised and persistent, unlike ‘prejudice’.
 From preferential treatment for people of a certain race to the use of racist terminology, racial discrimination occurs when a person or employer alters its actions or behaviours to maintain racial advantage.

-This roundtable opened the discussion to how everyone can improve practice and address racism in the workplace.
+In partnership with the Greater Manchester Race Equality Panel, this roundtable opened the discussion to how everyone can improve practice and address racism in the workplace.
 Hosted by John Herring (he/him), Strategic Lead for Organisational Development and System Leadership, Greater Manchester Health and Social Care Partnership, GM Good Employment Charter Board Member - Our key speakers included:

 - Sharon Amesu (she/her), Director, NW Business leadership Team, GM Good Employment Charter Board Member